Denloob/flag-catcher/README.md

 If you want to add additional info, like who to ping on CTF start, team password, team name etc. you can just provide said information using other command arguments.
-Discord will list them all, and you can choose and write in any of them.
+Discord will list them all.
+The arguments can be provided in any order.